RitRa/MachineLearning-project/README.md

 2. Use **inferential statistics** to analyse whether there is a significant difference in median house prices between houses that are along the Charles river and those that aren’t.
 You should explain and discuss your findings within the notebook.
 3. Use **keras to create a neural network** that can predict the median house price based on the other variables in the dataset.

+### Quick Glance
-I recommend using nbviewer for quickly viewing this file: https://nbviewer.jupyter.org/github/RitRa/MachineLearning-project/blob/master/Project.ipynb
+I recommend using nbviewer to view this file: https://nbviewer.jupyter.org/github/RitRa/MachineLearning-project/blob/master/Project.ipynb